 - All of my baby food in the freezer is stored separately and not pre-mixed.
 For example, I don’t pre-mix peas and carrots.
 Instead, I will defrost peas and carrots (each in their own cube) and I’ll mix them once they’re defrosted.
 This keeps you from having wayyy too many peas and carrots mixed together (and what if your baby refuses to eat peas mixed with carrots?!).
 Plus this allows you to pretty much have endless flavor combinations.

 Related: The Best Toys for Baby’s First Year

 Here are the supplies needed to make your own baby food:

-- A Steamer or Pot and Steamer Basket: You can either steam your food the traditional way (with a pot and steamer basket) or you can use a steamer.
+- A Steamer or Pot and Steamer Basket: You can either steam your food the traditional way (with a pot and steamer basket) or you can use a steamer or Instant Pot.
 I use both methods but I have gotten a lot of use out of my steamer.
 I love how it has 2 levels so you can steam different fruits/veggies/meat at the same time!